-The Morris Ridge Solar Energy Center is a proposed 175 MW{ac} photovoltaic solar facility, that may include approximately 20 MW (80 MWh) of battery energy storage capacity, located in the Town of Mount Morris, Livingston County, New York.
+The Moraine Solar Energy Center is a proposed 75 MW{ac} photovoltaic solar facility located in the Towns of Burns, Dansville, and Ossian, New York.
 Figure 1 depicts the proposed Facility Area in relation to its regional context.
 The Project is consistent with the New York State Public Service Commission's ("PSC") proceeding implementing a Clean Energy Standard ("CES"), which supports the development of clean energy and renewable resources in New York State.
-The Facility will safely generate enough clean, renewable electricity to power more than 25,000 New York households.
+The Facility will safely generate enough clean, renewable electricity to power approximately 10,000 New York households.
 The Facility will also provide an economic stimulus to the area during construction by providing jobs and local contracts for goods and services, during operation offering long term highly skilled operational positions and significant long-term economic benefits through lease revenue to local landowners and additional revenue to the community.

-The primary factor directing the siting of a solar + storage facility is proximity to a transmission line with existing capacity so the power from the project may be added to the transmission grid without prohibitive cost.
+The primary factor directing the siting of a solar facility is proximity to a transmission line with existing capacity so the power from the project may be added to the transmission grid without prohibitive cost.
 To meet New York State's renewable energy policy goals and a societal need for additional renewable power, a proposed project needs to be both clean and affordable.
 Therefore, the cost to interconnect the Facility to the transmission system is a major factor in project siting.
-The Facility will interconnect to the New York power grid via a new Point of Interconnection (POI) tapping into the 230 kilovolt ("kV") transmission line connecting the South Perry and Meyers substations (see Figure 2).
-Alternative options to connect directly with the South Perry substation are also being evaluated.
+The Facility will interconnect to the New York power grid via a new Point of Interconnection (POI) connecting to the NYSEG 115 kilovolt ("kV") Moraine Substation (see Figure 2).
 The selection of appropriate sites for a solar-powered electric generation facility is constrained by numerous other factors that are essential considerations for a project to operate in a technically and economically viable manner.
 Other important factors include the availability of flat, open, and appropriately oriented land to site the panels, willing land lease participants, and preliminary environmental screenings that have not indicated any significant environmental or societal concerns.

-The lands that are being evaluated for potential solar development are located entirely in the Town of Mount Morris, Livingston County, New York, and are identified on Figures 1 and 2 as the "Facility Area".
+The lands that are being evaluated for potential solar development are located in the Town of Burns (Allegany County), Town of Dansville (Steuben County), and Town of Ossian (Livingston County), New York, and are identified on Figures 1 and 2 as the "Facility Area".
 Not all the land included in this area will be included in the Project.
 Rather, the Facility Area represents the broader area within which selected parcels will be developed with solar facilities.
 This provides flexibility during the project development phase to minimize and avoid impacts to wetlands, cultural resources, visual resources, wildlife habitat, and other sensitive resources.
-The Facility will ultimately be sited on approximately 1,000 acres of leased private land within the Facility Area, which consists primarily of cleared land.
+The Facility will ultimately be sited on approximately 500 acres of leased private land within the Facility Area, which consists primarily of cleared land.
 The Applicant will be leasing the majority of the land required to accommodate the Project from private landowners.